SamoZ256/metal-air-docs/docs.md

 Every function in the standard library is prefixed with `air.`.
 The Metal shading language compiler supports calls to these functions by builtins, but the builtins are prefixed with `__metal_` instead.
 For instance, the `air.discard_fragment` function is equivalent to the `__metal_discard_fragment` builtin in Metal shading language, which in turn is called by the `discard_fragment` function that is meant to be used by programmers.
 However, it's not always named like this.
 For instance, `air.atomic.global.store` is called `__metal_atomic_store_explicit` in Metal shading language.

-TODO: talk about the AIR functions having i1 argument at the end, while the Metal builtins don't have it.
+TODO: write about the AIR functions having i1 argument at the end, while the Metal builtins don't have it.

 The standard library functions are usually templated, so there are many possible permutations of the same function.
 Therefore, this document will list the functions in a more general way and provide all possible template types.
 Many functions will have `<T.signedness>`, which means that if `T` is an integer, it will be either `s` or `u` depending on the signedness of the integer.
 Otherwise, it will be omitted (together with the `.` before it).